-- Rubric 1.1 How does the candidate's proposed learning goal(s) connect with students' prior knowledge?
-How do proposed learning activities, instructional strategies, and grouping strategies support, engage, and challenge all students to meet the learning goal(s)? - Rubric 1.2 How does the candidate plan instruction using knowledge of FS1's (English learner) assets and learning needs to support meaningful engagement with the content-specific learning goal(s) and ELD goal(s)? - Rubric 1.3 How does the candidate plan instruction using knowledge of FS2's assets, learning needs, and IEP/504/GATE goals/plans to support meaningful engagement with the content-specific learning goal(s) and, if appropriate, ELD goal(s)? - Rubric 1.4 How does the candidate plan instruction using knowledge of FS3's assets and learning needs to support meaningful engagement with the content-specific learning goal(s) and, if appropriate, ELD goal(s) and address the student's well-being by creating a safe and positive learning environment during or outside of the lesson?
+- Rubric 1.1 How does the candidate's proposed grade-level appropriate content-specific learning goal(s) of the lesson connect with students' prior knowledge?
+How do proposed learning activities, instructional strategies, and grouping strategies support, engage, and/or challenge all students to meet the content-specific learning goal(s) of the lesson? - Rubric 1.2 How does the candidate plan instruction using knowledge of FS1's (student with a different language learning need) assets and learning needs to support meaningful engagement with the content-specific learning goal(s) of the lesson? - Rubric 1.3 How does the candidate plan instruction using knowledge of FS2's assets, learning needs, and IEP/504/GATE goals/plans to support meaningful engagement with the content-specific learning goal(s)? - Rubric 1.4 How does the candidate plan instruction using knowledge of FS3's assets and learning needs to support meaningful engagement with the content-specific learning goal(s) and address the student's well-being by creating a safe and positive learning environment during or outside of the lesson?